Search

 • Medium: Some movement and walking required between classrooms and venues, which may include stairs.
 Long periods of standing may be required, and outdoor activity is possible.

-• High: Significant movement and physical activity, including walking or hiking outdoors.
+• High: Significant movement and physical activity required, including walking or hiking outdoors.

 CHOOSE A SESSION